xander2508/Notes/5. Standard Information/AWS/User Management/Identity and Access Management (IAM)/Identity and Access Management (IAM).md

 #### Shared access

 You can grant other identities permission to administer and use resources in your AWS account without having to share your password and key.

+#### Multi-factor authentication

+IAM supports MFA.
+You can add MFA to your account and to individual users for extra security.

+#### Identity federation

+IAM supports identity federation, which allows users with passwords elsewhere—like your corporate network or internet identity provider—to get temporary access to your AWS account.

+#### Free to use

+Any AWS customer can use IAM; the service is offered at no additional charge.